ferdinandvanwyk/pyfilm/docs/source/api_methods.rst

                  film_frames'
 fps              10              [int] Frames per second of the film
-grid             True            [True | False] Controls plotting of gridlines nprocs           None            [None | int] Set max number of cpu cores to
+grid             True            [True | False] Controls plotting of gridlines img_fmt          'png'           ['png' | 'jpg' | 'bmp'] Films can only be made
-                                 use.
+                                 using these image formats. *pyfilm* will write frames for any image format that Matplotlib supports and print a warning. nprocs           None            [None | int] Set max number of cpu cores to use.
 Defaults to max number of cores on machine